top of page

 • Mega force 2 (MF2) - Transition from the Industrial economy to the Information economy

 MF1 has been anticipated for decades.
 Demographic changes are like a relentless train coming down the tracks.
 With today’s available data and analysis capabilities, demographic changes are reliably predictable decades in advance.
-However, today, the population segment anticipating change impact is significantly feeling change impact.
+However, today, the population segment anticipating the impact is significantly feeling the impact.
 That is - the soon not to be the majority - White Christian.
-This feeling may create fear.
+This feeling often creates fear.

-Change is hard when a group (or tribe) has been accustomed to writing the rules for centuries.
-Especially when those rules have been subtly tilted to their own advantage. (or not so subtly tilted in the case of the Jim Crow south or the Levittown New York housing project (2) ) Interestingly, for the WC, the tilted rules “feel” normal.
+Change is difficult when a group (or tribe) has been accustomed to writing the rules for centuries.
+Especially when those rules have been subtly tilted to their own advantage. (or not so subtly tilted in the case of the Jim Crow South or the Levittown, New York housing project (2) ) Today, zoning is the powerful reminder that our tribalist tendencies are alive and well.
+The stated purpose of zoning as a way to maintain "community character" has been demonstrated to be yet another means of racism.
+(2a) Interestingly, for the WC, the tilted rules “feel” normal.
 They have become an expected entitlement.
 Very soon, WC will need to work together with all minorities as equals to create rules that work for all.
 This is a tough change, from “dominant, rule maker” majority to “equal, get in line with all” minority.
 Do not expect all WCs to make a graceful transition.

 MF2 has been in motion for decades.
 Its hallmarks are globalization, outsourcing, and the use of intangible assets and digital technology to drive business value (as opposed to tangible assets like steel, concrete, wood, etc.).
 For a very good explanation of intangible assets and how they are so different from their tangible asset cousins, please see Haskel and Westlake’s book Capitalism Without Capital.
 (5)

-The difference today, there is a core and increasingly disaffected group of people that have been left out.
+The difference today is that there is a core and increasingly disaffected group of people who have been left out.
 Whether their lack of economic participation is their choice or not is complicated and not particularly relevant for this mega force.
-The reality is, today, there is a sizable group of people that have been left behind by the MF2 economy.
-As a significance measure, Gene Ludwig and the Ludwig Institute for Shared Economic Prosperity (LISEP) estimate the “true” unemployment rate as being much higher than traditionally reported by the U.S. government.
-As of December 2020, the LISEP true unemployment rate is estimated at over 25% of all U.S citizens. (full disclosure, both Gene and I were affiliated with IBM) This means, over 25% of Americans are unemployed or unable to earn a “living” wage.
+The reality is, today, there is a sizable group of people who have been left behind by the MF2 economy.
+As a significant measure, Gene Ludwig and the Ludwig Institute for Shared Economic Prosperity (LISEP) estimate the “true” unemployment rate as being much higher than traditionally reported by the U.S. government.
+As of December 2020, the LISEP true unemployment rate is estimated at over 25% of all U.S citizens. (full disclosure, both Gene and I were affiliated with IBM) This means that over 25% of Americans are unemployed or unable to earn a “living” wage.
 Nobel laureate Daniel Kahneman’s research conclusion summary seems appropriate:

 “Money does not buy you happiness, but lack of money certainly buys you misery.”

 As such, economically, this group is faltering.
-Many live in communities, like in the U.S. Rust Belt, that is failing.
+Many live in communities, like in the U.S. Rust Belt, that are failing.
 Sometimes, they are impacted by drug dependencies and related setbacks that further deepen their difficult situation.
 J.D.
-Vance wrote in his 2016 book Hillbilly Elegy: A Memoir of a Family and Culture in Crisis about the very real challenges of those that fail to adapt to MF2 reality.
-He also wrote of the very difficult road for those that wish to adapt.
+Vance wrote in his 2016 book Hillbilly Elegy: A Memoir of a Family and Culture in Crisis about the very real challenges of those who fail to adapt to MF2 reality.
+He also wrote of the very difficult road for those who wish to adapt.
 As an example, Vance had to make very difficult transition choices in order to successfully adapt, including leaving his family behind.
-Vance discusses the need for “Social Capital” as a currency to help those that wish to transition to the MF2 economy.
+Vance discusses the need for “Social Capital” as a currency to help those who wish to transition to the MF2 economy.

 3. When the mega forces combine - a toxic mix